You Are More Than One Person: How Emotions Shape and Connect Your Many Selves

 Have you ever felt like different versions of yourself live within you?
 The part of you that takes charge in a crisis isn’t the same as the part that quietly dissolves into shame at 2 a.m.
 The one who thrives on spontaneity can feel like a stranger to the one who needs structure just to make it through the day.

-Multiplicity Is Not a Flaw—It’s How We Adapt
+Multiplicity Is How We Adapt

 Think of how different you feel in different settings.
 There’s the version of you that handles work responsibilities, the one who relaxes at home, the one who shows up around family, and the one who emerges when you’re grieving, afraid, or in love.